 Applicants with a degree or equivalent qualification may be granted exemptions on a module-by-module basis from year one and year two.
 However there are no exemptions available for CIPD modules.

-All examinations on this course as with all courses leading to Dublin Institute of Technology awards are conducted in accordance with the General Examination Regulations of the Institute.
+All examinations and assessments on this programme, as with all programmes leading to Technological University Dublin awards, are conducted in accordance with the General Examination Regulations of the University.

 To progress from one stage of a programme to the next a student must normally pass modules to the value of 60 ECTS credits at that stage including all those modules which are compulsory for that programme of study.